 It also helps search engines make relevant connections to serve your business listing in relevant search queries.

-Indexability & categorization
+Indexability and categorization

-Consistent NAP citations ensure search engines will accurately index and categorize your business by its geographic location.
 With accurate information and proper indexing and categorization, your business can appear for relevant local search queries better.

 In other words, with consistent NAP listings, a small business can improve its online presence and drive more potential customers to its site.

-6 NAP SEO best practices
+6 NAP best practices for local SEO

 Here are a few local SEO best practices for maintaining NAP consistency as part of your SEO strategy: